searchspring/snap/docs/PREACT_DISPLAYING_DATA.md

 `result.custom` an empty object that is not modified by core Snap packages.
 This is available for you to modify and store custom data to be rendered.

-Note: if you will be creating a custom Result component, ensure to include intellisuggest product click tracking.
+Note: if you will be creating a custom Result component, be sure to include intellisuggest product click tracking.
 Available via `controller.track.product.click()` as seen in the example below.
 This should be invoked `onClick` or `onMouseDown` on each Result.

 ```jsx
 @withController